How to refer to Group Rehabilitation

 or email referrals to dhft.grouprehab@nhs.net.

-Criteria to refer to occupational therapy
+Criteria to refer to Occupational Therapy

-We primarily accept referral for patients with musculoskeletal injuries or conditions.
-We will accept referrals for patients with non-musculoskeletal issues where their physical deficits are affecting their functional ability, however, we will not accept referrals for patients who are already under the ongoing care of other outpatient occupational therapy services.
+We will accept referrals for patients with non-musculoskeletal issues where their injury or condition is affecting their ability to move normally, however, we will not accept referrals for patients who are already under the care of other outpatient Occupational Therapy services.

 Below are examples to consider